erparker/CachedCells/README.md

 Apple's dequeueReusableCellWithIdentifier: does a great job at making your UITableView efficient.
 The majority of the time, this is the correct approach.
 But what about those times where you want a relatively small number of very complex cells?
-Performance can take a hit when off-screen rendering (software vs hardware drawing) takes place each time a cell is displayed.
+Performance can take a hit when offscreen-rendering (software vs hardware drawing) takes place each time a cell is displayed.
 I needed this when I had cells that each contained a collection view whose items had additional drawing/image loading needs.

-Off-screen rendering can happen when you do one of the following:
+Offscreen-rendering can happen when you do one of the following:

 - Implement drawRect: (even if it's empty!)
 - shouldRasterize = YES;